excelerate-america/FrontEndChallenge/README.md

 4. make the edits to the code and test locally
 5. your goal as FrontEnd engineer for this challenge is to update /edit/ style etc to get the App as close to the Figma Design
 6. when complete, push your branch to repo
-7.  we can discuss durign next interview!
+7.  we can discuss during next interview!

 ### EA's App Structure